Module curlew.geology

 A float specifying the value (isosurface value or name) of the interpolated scalar field that represents the domain boundary.

-gt : float | SF | list
+gt : float | GeoField | list

-A float or a list of floats or SFs that define the scalar field(s) used to populate the hangingwall (val > bound) of this domain boundary.
+A float or a list of floats or GeoFields that define the scalar field(s) used to populate the hangingwall (val > bound) of this domain boundary.
 In essence these define the geological sub-model used on the hangingwall side of the domain boundary.
 If a float is provided, it will be populated with a constant value.

-lt : float | SF | list
+lt : float | GeoField | list

-A float or a list of floats or SFs that define the scalar field(s) used to populate the footwall (val < bound) of this domain boundary.
+A float or a list of floats or GeoFields that define the scalar field(s) used to populate the footwall (val < bound) of this domain boundary.
 In essence these define the geological sub-model used on the footwall side of the domain boundary.
 If a float is provided, it will be populated with a constant value.

 Keywords